-Special Project Needs will be applied in accordance with the attached "Special Project Needs Agreements ('SPNA')" Letter of Understanding
+14.10 (a) Special Project needs will be addressed in accordance with the attached "Special Project Needs Agreement" Letter of Understanding.

-In addition to the work schedules included in the Special Project Needs Agreements it is agreed that an additional optional schedule will be available for Ironworker contractors consisting of twenty days of ten hours per day followed by an eight day furlough.
-Days one through nineteen will be paid on the basis of the first one and one half hours paid at time and one-half and the ninth and tenth hours of work paid at time and one-half with the six and one-half hours worked between them paid at straight time.
-The 20th day of work will be paid on the basis of the first three hours paid at time and one-half and the last three hours paid at time and one-half with the four hours in between paid at straight time rates.
+In addition to the work schedules included in the Special Project Needs Agreements it is agreed that an additional optional schedule will be available for Ironworker contractors consisting of twenty (20) days of ten (10) hours per day followed by an eight (8) day furlough.
+Days one (1) through nineteen (19) will be paid on the basis of the first one and one half hours paid at time and one-half and the ninth (9th) and tenth (10th) hours of work paid at time and one-half with the six and one-half hours worked between them paid at straight time.
+The twentieth (20th) day of work will be paid on the basis of the first three (3) hours paid at time and one-half with the four (4) hours in between paid at straight time rates.
 When the final day of the shift cycle is reduced due to the timing of flights, overtime at time and one-half shall apply to the last hour worked on that day.